Medicare Coverage for Diabetes under Parts A Hospital and B Doctor Visits

 2) requiring participating Part D sponsors’ plans, in part through applying manufacturer rebates, to lowering cost-sharing to no more than $35 for a month’s supply for a broad set of insulins.

-Under President Trump’s leadership, for the first time, CMS is enabling and encouraging Part D plans to offer fixed, predictable copays for beneficiaries rather than leaving seniors paying 25 percent of the drug’s cost in the coverage gap.
-Both manufacturers and Part D sponsors responded to this market-based solution in force and seniors that use insulin will reap the benefits.
+CMS is enabling and encouraging Part D plans to offer fixed, predictable copays for beneficiaries rather than leaving seniors paying 25 percent of the drug’s cost in the coverage gap.
+Both Big Pharma - manufacturers and Part D Insurance Companies responded to this market-based solution in force and seniors that use insulin will reap the benefits.
 KFF.org *